 Message Encryption.
 The message sender encrypts the document with a one-time session key.
 Typically, this is an AES session key.

 Symmetric Key Encryption.
-The message sender encrypts the symmetric session key with the host application RSA public key with padding, according to PKCS #1.
+The message sender encrypts the symmetric session key with the host application RSA public key with a specified padding, e.g. PKCS #1.

 Message Sending.
 The message sender sends the encrypted session key and the encrypted message to the host application.